Institute of Education (Dublin): Awards and achievements

 Students from the school have received recognition in national and international competitions, such as academic scholarships.
 In 2023, for example, 83 students were awarded UCD Entrance Scholarships and in 2020, 9 Leaving Certificate cohort students received Academic Scholarship Awards from Dublin City University.
 In 2024, a student from the Institute was awarded the Eli Lilly prize for the best overall project in Chemistry or Biotechnology, and a student received an Excellence Award for an outstanding assignment on cystic fibrosis during the Oxford University Summer Course.
 Other awards have been won in areas such as business, musical performance and student journalism.
 Sports awards have also been acquired.

 Media

 Between 2008 and 2012, the Institute of Education contributed to Exam Brief by the Irish Independent, a yearly six-part supplement dedicated to preparation for Leaving and Junior Certificate exams.
-This supplement is published in February, March and April each year.

-Acquisition by Dukes Education

-In April 2023, Dukes Education, a UK-based international education group, acquired the Institute of Education.
-The transaction, valued at approximately €130 million, encompassed the Institute's properties on Leeson Street, appraised at €30 million, and £8.6 million in cash.
-The educational business itself was valued at over €91 million.